Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

 \end{proof}

 In what follows, we first analyze the probability of error under successive-cancellation decoding for the special case of transmission over the BEC.
-Then, we introduce the average polarization behavior and provide several auxiliary lemmas.
-Eventually, we put everything together to prove Theorem~\ref{thm:cases}.
+We formulate the erasure probability of the $i$-th polar bit-channel (at the kernel level) as a polynomial in the erasure probability of the underlying channel.
+Then, we utilize this formulation to introduce and compute the average polarization behavior and provide several auxiliary lemmas/propositions to establish the \emph{sharp} transitions of $f_{K,i}(z)$ \emph{on average} that was depicted earlier in Figure~\ref{fig:large_kernels}.
+Eventually, we put these propositions together and prove a concentration theorem, which, in turn, completes the proof for \Pref{thm:cases}.